up9inc/mockintosh/docs/Matching.md

 Response: `400`

-If you want to reference JSONSchema from external file, use it like this:
+If you want to reference JSONSchema from an external file, use it like this:

 ```yaml
 services: